angular/components/src/lib/datepicker/datepicker.md

 ### Setting the selected date

 The type of values that the datepicker expects actually depends on the particular `DateAdapter` that you're using in your app.
-For example when using the `NativeDateAdapter` the datepicker expects `Date` objects, and when using the `MomentDateAdapter` it expects `Moment` objects.
+For example, when using the `NativeDateAdapter` the datepicker expects `Date` objects, and when using the `MomentDateAdapter` it expects `Moment` objects.
 You can also create your own `DateAdapter` that works with whatever date type you want.
-(For more information about this see the section on
+(For more information about this, see the section on
 [choosing a date implementation](#choosing-a-date-implementation-and-date-format-settings)).

 Depending on the `DateAdapter` you're using, the datepicker may automatically deserialize certain